It got us thinking about the power of three and why you should consider ways to harness its magic across your business.

 Use a wall or large table to group and lay out your 3 groups of post-it notes.
 Take a photo for future reference.

 Discuss and agree on ONE word from each group that most accurately defines your company culture.

 This part can be challenging because you might find it hard to decide.
 Remember, the word you choose doesn’t mean you are NOT the other things, it just means that word BEST describes what’s MOST characteristic of your business.

 Discuss all words openly and think of evidence to prove or disprove each one, to help you reduce your lists down to just 3 words.

 Once you have chosen your top 3 words, write each word on the flip chart as a header in a different colour and list ten other related words underneath (from that same group of post-it notes, not different words).
 Develop a short snappy statement for your 3 words that explains what you mean by this word.
 Take a photo at this stage too.

 e.g. these are Brevity’s core brand values and supporting statements:

-Real – We’re approachable, genuine and get straight to the point.
+Real – Approachable and genuine, we get straight to the point – and get it done.

 STAND OUT.
 GET TO THE POINT.
 BE UNDERSTOOD

-Let our team of 7 (well, three can’t always be the magic number!) become your marketing team – our combined expertise will make your business more successful.
+Let our team of 8 (well, 3 can’t always be the magic number!) become your marketing team – our combined expertise will make your business more successful.